-NOTICE OF INITITATION OF A SUNSET REVIEW OF THE ANTI-DUMPING DUTIES ON L-LYSINE HCI ORIGINATING IN OR IMPORTED FROM THE UNITED STATES OF AMERICA
+NOTICE OF INITIATION OF A SUNSET REVIEW OF THE ANTI-DUMPING DUTIES ON SPADES AND SHOVELS, FORKS, PICKS AND RAKES ORIGINATING IN OR IMPORTED FROM THE PEOPLE'S REPUBLIC OF CHINA (CHINA)

-In accordance with the provisions of Article 11.3 of the World Trade Organisation Agreement on implementation of Article VI of the General Agreement on Tariffs and Trade, any definitive anti-dumping duty shall be terminated on a date not later than five years from its imposition, unless the authorities determine, in a review initiated before that date on their own initiative or upon a duly substantiated request made by or on behalf of the domestic industry within a reasonable period of time prior to that date, that the expiry of the duty would be likely to lead to continuation or recurrence of dumping and injury.
+In accordance with the provisions of Article 11.3 of the World Trade Organisation Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade, any definitive anti-dumping duty shall be terminated on a date not later than five years from its imposition, unless the authorities determine, in a review initiated before that date on their own initiative or upon a duly substantiated request made by or on behalf of the domestic industry within a reasonable period of time prior to that date, that the expiry of the duty would be likely to lead to continuation or recurrence of dumping and injury.

-On 26 May 2006, the Commission notified the Southern African Customs Union (SACU) industry through Notice No.673 in Government Gazette No.28847, that unless a substantiated request is made by it indicating that the expiry of the anti-dumping duties on the subject product originating in or imported from the United States of America (USA) would likely lead to the continuation or recurrence of dumping and injury, the anti-dumping duties on the subject product originating in or imported from the USA will expire on 25 January 2007.
+On 26 May 2006, the Commission notified all interested parties, through Notice No. 673 of Government Gazette No. 28847, that unless a request is made by or on behalf of the SACU industry for the duties to be reviewed prior to the expiry thereof, the anti dumping duties on spades and shovels, forks, picks and rakes originating in or imported from the People's Republic of China (China), would expire on 8 March 2007.

-A response to the sunset review application questionnaire was received from the SACU industry on 17 August 2006.
+A response to the sunset review application questionnaire was received from the SACU industry on 29 September 2006.